Open Studio for Big Data

 globalMap.get("key")to create your own global variables and then retrieve their values in your Jobs, especially after an Iterate connection with the parallel execution option enabled.

 A context variable is a variable which is defined by the user for a particular context.
-Depending on the circumstances the Job is being used in, you might want to manage it differently for various execution types, known as contexts (Prod and Test in the example given below).
-For instance, there might be various testing stages you want to perform and validate before a Job is ready to go live for production use.
+Depending on the circumstances the Job or Route is being used in, you might want to manage it differently for various execution types, known as contexts (Prod and Test in the example given below).
+For instance, there might be various testing stages you want to perform and validate before a Job or Route is ready to go live for production use.

 General advices for using context variables: